binaryage/totalfinder-web/installation.md

 ## Configuration settings

-`/Users/<user>/Library/Preferences/com.apple.finder.plist` - all TotalFinder related keys are prefixed with `TotalFinder`
+`/Users/<user>/Library/Preferences/com.binaryage.totalfinder.plist`

-Note: You may safely remove any TotalFinder prefixed keys.
-TotalFinder will re-create them with default values when restarted.
-Deleting the whole `com.apple.finder.plist` file and restarting Finder will reset both Finder and TotalFinder into factory defaults.
+Note: You may safely remove the TotalFinder plist file or remove any values inside.
+TotalFinder will re-create it with default values when restarted.